-26. Title Page- True Out-of-Pocket Costs (TrOOP)
+25. Title Page- True Out-of-Pocket Costs (TrOOP)

-27. "True Out-of-Pocket" Costs (TrOOP): What Counts?
+26. True Out-of-Pocket Costs (TrOOP)

-Part D True Out-of-Pocket costs or "TrOOP" are out-of-pocket costs that count towards the annual outof-pocket threshold to move into the catastrophic coverage phase.
+Part D True Out-of-Pocket costs, or TrOOP, are out-of-pocket costs that count towards the annual outof-pocket threshold to move into the catastrophic coverage phase.

-- TrOOP is calculated on an annual basis. - Generally, TrOOP includes beneficiary payments for Part D prescription drugs, including: - The annual deductible, cost-sharing above the deductible and up to the initial coverage limit, and above the initial coverage limit up to the annual out-of-pocket threshold. - After the initial coverage period, a drug manufacturer's discount for brand name drugs counts toward the true out-of-pocket costs.
+- TrOOP is calculated on an annual basis. - Generally, TrOOP includes beneficiary payments for Part D prescription drugs, including: - The annual deductible and cost-sharing above the deductible up to the annual out-ofpocket threshold. - Generally, for drug costs to count toward TrOOP, drugs must be on the plan's formulary and be purchased at the Part D plan's participating network pharmacy.